Clove gives guidance on BlackBerry KEYone availability in UK | Pocketnow

 Following up on new delays for BlackBerry KEYone shipments in the UK at SIM-free retailer Clove, a customer representative tells Pocketnow that every retailer in the country won’t be able to ship units out on May 5.

-The shop, based in Poole, claims that only one major chain will receive limited inventory in time for sales on May 5.
+The shop, based in Poole, claims that only one major shop, Selfridges London, will receive limited inventory in time for sales on May 5.
+The Selfridges chain has been a highly-valued BlackBerry partner, providing exclusive pre-orders and special edition devices.

+Carphone Warehouse manages phone sales at that branch.
+That retailer itself will also have some shipments of its own on that day.

 “All other retailers, including Clove, will get a share of the next batch later in May,” the representative said.